Cold Pursuit poster

 The inciting incident occurs at 12 minutes when Police inform Nels that his son Kyle has died from a heroin overdose.
 Nels and Grace are devastated - Kyle didn't use drugs.
 This shatters their peaceful existence..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Nels kills his first victim - Speedo, the low-level dealer who administered the hotshot to Kyle.
+This reveals the protagonist's commitment to Nels kills his first victim - Speedo, the low-level dealer who administered the hotshot to Kyle.
 He wraps the body and dumps it over a waterfall.
 He has actively chosen the path of revenge and entered the criminal underworld., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Viking kidnaps White Bull's son in retaliation for the murders he thinks they committed.
+Of particular interest, this crucial beat Viking kidnaps White Bull's son in retaliation for the murders he thinks they committed.
 The gang war fully ignites.
 Stakes raise dramatically - innocent people are now caught in the conflict Nels unknowingly started.
 False defeat: his revenge is spiraling out of control., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 87 minutes (73% through) represents the emotional nadir.
 Here, Viking kidnaps his own son Ryan from his ex-wife as leverage and protection.
 White Bull's men kill several of Viking's crew.
 Brock is killed in the violence.
 Nels realizes his revenge has caused a war that claimed his brother - another death in the family.
-All seems lost., indicates the protagonist at their lowest point.
+All seems lost., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 79% of the runtime.
 Nels realizes Viking is bringing Ryan to his remote lodge - the same place where the final confrontation will occur.
 He understands he must protect the boy while finally confronting his son's killer.
 Synthesis of father/protector role with his vengeful mission., demonstrating the transformation achieved throughout the journey.